Australia economy ties record for longest expansion, looking tired

 Treasurer Scott Morrison blamed bad weather for much of the slowdown and argued things could only get better as the year progressed.
 Morrison launched his annual budget just a month ago and already its economic projections are looking ambitious.

-Many economists suspect the current quarter will be marred by the giant cyclone that barreled through Queensland in late March and caused weeks of disruption to coal exports.
+Many economists suspect the current quarter will be marred by the giant cyclone that barrelled through Queensland in late March and caused weeks of disruption to coal exports.

 Perhaps the most worrying risk to growth is subdued consumer spending as Australians are burdened by record-low wage growth and high levels of mortgage debt.
 The share of GDP contributed by wages is at its lowest since September 1964.